-However, black can simply pass and accept that both the top-left and bottom-right positions are seki.
+However, instead of playing out either of the two options above, black can simply pass (at the initial position shown in the first diagram) and accept that both the top-left and bottom-right positions are seki.
 With all of the stones being alive, black wins by 0.5 points (after applying the 5.5 point komi).
 White cannot force anything to happen, except to self-atari and increase black’s margin of victory.

 Consider another very similar example, where black is now initially losing by 1.5 points (if black were to accept all stones being alive in two sekis as is).